tarwn/lessthandot-hugo/blogs/content/posts/2009-07-17-ecofont-will-this-save-the-planet.md

 I increased the font size for every and also compared bold to regular.
 The last 2 lines have a size of 72.

 So what do you think?
 Does this make sense?
 Also how much do you print on average?
-I really don&#8217;t print that much at all, at home I don&#8217;t even have a printer.
-As a matter of fact I haven&#8217;t used a printer at home for at least 6 years or so
+I really don't print that much at all, at home I don't even have a printer.
+As a matter of fact I haven't used a printer at home for at least 6 years or so

 Will you use this font?